By Carissa Weber, MA, LPC, CSAC

 Plants in Your Diet

 It is no secret plants do a body good.
 Science has shown us for years how certain plant-based foods release certain vitamins, minerals, amino acids, (neurotransmitters might I add), and proteins that keep us moving, strong, and alert.
 By eating our leafy greens, munching on our rainbow carrots, and dining on beets, we alter our chemical make-up and improve our chances of survival.
 When you think of it, that cob salad you eat totally is plant therapy.

 Science has also shown us how medicinal plants can be.
 Struggle with arthritis?
-Stinging nettle may be up your ally.
-What plants deal with menstrual cramps?
+Stinging nettle may be up your alley.
+Want plants to help cope with menstrual cramps?
 Red Raspberry leaves are where it’s at!
 Struggling with a headache?
-Chew on some willow bark for its pain relieving value.
-These plants have been the ground work for developing much needed medications, such as NSAIDs and opioids.
+Chew on some willow bark for its pain-relieving value.
+These plants have been the groundwork for developing much needed medications, such as NSAIDs and opioids.

 When it comes to non-edible plants, they have an impact on our mental health as well.
 Science and studies have really started to look at the impact of greenery on that darn amygdala.